 Problem: There has been no reliable and time-efficient way to get spoken words to magically appear on paper.

-Solution: Enter AI.
+Solution: enter AI.

 In the past few years, advances in AI automation have unlocked previously unthinkable superpowers for the everyday journalist or marketer.
-Three of the most important new technologies include:
+Three of the most important new AI-powered technologies include:

-Automated transcription will save you so much time
+Automated transcription saves you so much time

 Well, here’s the thing.
 Whenever you write a new webpage or blog post, Google’s “spiders” crawl over that new text content and index it into their search engine.
 That way, whenever someone types in a relevant keyword, your page may show up.
 However, Google (and Bing, and everyone else) still can’t do this for video or audio content.